 Not all alcohol markers are expensive, a set of Pentel markers will work well for hand-lettering and be kinder to your pocketbook.
 These are fabulous for detail work when you aren’t looking for the brush style lettering, or to use for outlining or detailing on your hand-lettering.

 Raise your hand if you already have a sharpie collection!
 I know I do.
-The dual tips are perfect tools for hand lettering, easy to find and inexpensive.
-You can buy them by the box so you’ll always have them on hand.
-The dual tip is my favorite not only for art but for my kitchen marker, my car marker, I have one of these pretty much everywhere.
+The dual tips are the perfect tools for hand lettering, easy to find, and inexpensive.
+You can buy them in the box so you’ll always have them on hand.
+The dual tip is my favorite not only for art but for my kitchen marker, and my car marker, I have one of these pretty much everywhere.
 Plus, you can write on anything with your sharpie so if you want cute lettering on that clay pot in the garden?
 Sharpies are your tool of choice.
 These come in several colors as well as black.

 Ok, I confess to having an unnatural love for my Gellies!
 I have used these pretty pens since I was scrapbooking my 30-year-old daughter’s baby books and guess what?
 Those pens still worked when I pulled them out of my craft storage when I started coloring almost two years ago.
 I’m still in love with them.
 The glitter and the metallics are just so gorgeous and vibrant.
-Take care as you do with all gel pens and watch for smearing but the dry fairly quickly.
-You can use them to letter or to add embellishments to your hand letters.
+Take care as you do with all gel pens and watch for smearing but they dry fairly quickly.
+You can use them to letters or to add embellishments to your hand letters.
 You can get the big box with all the colors here or order them in smaller batches like Metallics and Glitters etc.

 I use these glitter pens to enhance little spaces in my lettering to make them super special.

 Brush markers should be stored horizontally so you have lots of options, these inexpensive stackable cubes or this Crafter’s Companion option which holds 72 Copics or any other markers you have and love.
 It is designed so the markers stick out a bit so you can grab them easily.